 A Story Of Learning, Growing And Becoming Self Sufficient

-Please follow me on this journey in learning.
-Mostly that will consist of original recipes developed to exclude refined sugars and include healthy fats.
+Please follow along with me on this journey in learning and sharing.
+That will consist of original recipes developed to exclude refined sugars, include healthy fats and that are deeply focused on WAPF and Nourishing Traditions principles.
 Articles on how to grow your own organic vegetable and herb garden for food and medicine, how to raise animals in an urban setting, and how to raise a creative and naturally inspired child.

 I hope you will join me on this adventure.
 I want you in my village.
 I need you on my team.
 And the world needs our combined voices for ethical and sustainable farming!